 The Board of Pensions maintains an unsecured committed \$3,000,000 line of credit with a financial institution.
 Borrowings are payable on demand.
-The line of credit had no outstanding balance as of December 31, 2017, 2018 or 2019, is subject to annual renewal, and expires on September 15, 2020.
+The interest on this line of credit is LIBOR-based, with a commitment fee on the undrawn portion.
+The line of credit had no outstanding balance as of December 31, 2018, 2019 or 2020, is subject to annual renewal, and expires on September 15, 2021.